Autonomous UAV-Quadruped Docking in Complex Terrains via Active Posture Alignment and Constraint-Aware Control: EXPERIMENT RESULTS

 \item \textbf{WTW}: We train a ''Walk These Ways" RL policy following \cite{margolis2023walk} and modify its pitch tracking command and the corresponding reward terms to respond to the docking signal.

 \item \textbf{WBC}: We implement a Whole-Body Control (WBC) baseline that stabilizes the quadruped’s torso by solving a quadratic program (QP) at each timestep in isaacgym.

-\item \textbf{w/o task-contioned horizontal alignment reward $r_{\text{HA}}$}: We replace the horizontal alignment reward $r_{\text{HA}}$ with the orientation penalty $r_{\text{ori}}$, applied with a larger weight during training. \item \textbf{w/o curriculum}: Training without curriculum learning.
+\item \textbf{w/o task-conditioned horizontal alignment reward $r_{\text{HA}}$}: We replace the horizontal alignment reward $r_{\text{HA}}$ with the orientation penalty $r_{\text{ori}}$, applied with a larger weight during training. \item \textbf{w/o curriculum}: Training without curriculum learning.

 \item \textbf{Our method}.

 \end{itemize}

 All methods operate under a forward velocity command of 0.8 m/s.
 Every 5 seconds, a docking signal is received, at which point the forward velocity of all robots is set to 0.3 m/s.
 The parameter $\textit{D}$ is reset to 0 three seconds later.
 Each strategy is tested on the track 200 times, and we record the following metrics: the maximum terrain difficulty level reached, the distance traveled before the robot falls, and whether the robot successfully reaches 70\% of the total track length.